SyamSundarKirubakaran/DSA_Java/README.md

 - [ ] Three -> Find a pair in an array whose sum is equal to given number (Hash Approach) - Brute Force, Quick Sort and search complement, Hash Table
 - [ ] Four -> Element that occurs more than n/2 times - Unsorted
 - [ ] Five -> Element that occurs more than n/2 times - Sorted
-- [ ] Six -> Largest Difference such that the smaller number appears before larger number - Maximum Sum Sub-array
+- [ ] Six -> Largest Difference such that the smaller number appears before larger number
-- [ ] Seven -> Largest Difference such that the smaller number appears before larger number - Maximum Sum Sub-array - Less space complexity
+- [ ] Seven -> Largest Difference such that the smaller number appears before larger number - Less space complexity
 - [ ] Eight -> Largest Difference such that the smaller number appears before larger number - Min So Far
 - [ ] Nine -> Find the number occurring odd number of times in the given array(Only one element occurs odd number of times)
 - [ ] Ten -> Separate 0's and 1's in an array